About Tenby and the Local Area

 Highlights

-• Balcony & private terrace with gate directly onto beach
+• Balcony & private terrace with gate directly onto South Beach

 • Private gated access with allocated under-cover parking